-As Impeachment Inquiry Moves To Judiciary Committee, Republicans Attack The Process
+White House Says President Trump Won't Participate In Wednesday Impeachment Hearing

 This next phase of the impeachment inquiry follows two weeks of public hearings in the Intelligence Committee last month in which multiple witnesses testified about alleged efforts by President Trump to leverage $391 million in security assistance for Ukraine, as well as a White House visit sought by the country's president, on Ukrainian authorities opening an investigation into former Vice President Joe Biden and his son, Hunter, who sat on the board of Burisma, a Ukrainian gas company.

-One open question remains whether the White House will participate in the Judiciary Committee's hearings.
-The committee's chairman, Rep. Jerry Nadler, D-N.Y., said Trump has the right to review the evidence against him and call his own witnesses as part of a defense.
+One open question remains whether the White House will participate in the Judiciary Committee's future hearings.
+The committee's chairman, Nadler, said Trump has the right to review the evidence against him and call his own witnesses as part of a defense.
 Nadler has given the president a deadline of Dec.
 6 to indicate whether he plans on mounting a defense.

-While the White House has yet to signal whether attorneys for the president will be present during the panel's proceedings, the president himself will be outside of London attending a NATO summit as Wednesday's Judiciary Committee unfolds in Washington.
+While the White House has yet to signal whether attorneys for the president will be present during the panel's future proceedings, the president himself will be outside of London attending a NATO summit as Wednesday's Judiciary Committee unfolds in Washington.

 Tom McClintock, R-Calif., said on Sunday said it would be advantageous for the president to have a legal team at the hearings.
 "That is his right," McClintock said on ABC's This Week.